Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Word-Level Quality Estimation

 \section{Word-Level Quality Estimation}

-Word-level Quality Estimation (QE), defined as predicting the quality of each token in the output, carries substantial value in evaluating and refining text simplification.
-Despite its utility as well explored in machine translation \citep{basu-etal-2018-keep,zerva-etal-2022-findings}, word-level QE has not been studied for text simplification due to a lack of appropriately annotated data.
-In this section, we leverage our \framework{} annotations to demonstrate baseline approaches and show significant potential for future work.
-As the presence of deletion edits is exclusive to the complex sentence, the task setup is classifying each token in both the complex and simplified sentences as \textit{quality}, \textit{error}, or \textit{ok}. \textbf{Data.} We label each word by the average efficacy/severity rating of its associated edit: $<0$ as error, $=0$ as ok, and $>0$ as quality.
+Word-level quality estimation (QE) is the task of predicting the quality of each token in a generation, and has substantial downstream application to evaluating and refining text simplification.
+Despite word-level QE being a well understood task in machine translation \citep{basu-etal-2018-keep,zerva-etal-2022-findings}, it has not yet been studied for text simplification due to a lack of appropriately annotated data.
+In this section, we use \framework{} annotations to demonstrate baseline approaches and highlight potential for future work. \textbf{Task.} We define word-level simplification QE as classifying each token in the complex and simplified sentences as \textit{quality}, \textit{error}, or \textit{ok}.
+To adapt \framework{} for the QE task, we label each token by the average efficacy/severity rating of its associated edit: $\mathrm{<}\,0$ as error, $\mathrm{=}\,0$ as ok, and $\mathrm{>}\,0$ as quality.
 Words that are not part of any edits default to the ok label.
-For edit types such as reorder and substitution that span both sentences, we only label the words in simplified sentences, leaving the words in original sentences with ok labels.
-Given that split and structure edits are formulated of composite edits, such as deletion and substitution, we deconstruct them into their composite edits before proceeding into the labeling process.
-For tokens that appear in multiple edits, we use the lowest rating to assign its label.
-After the entire process, 6.8K, 1.8K, and 27K words are labeled as quality, error, or ok respectively for training. \textbf{Models.} We fine-tune Transformer-based models such as BERT \cite{devlin-etal-2019-bert} and RoBERTa \cite{liu2019roberta} to perform quality estimation as a sequence tagging task.
-During inference, we take the hidden states of the first token for each word as the input to the classification head.
-We also include \lens{}-\framework{}, as one of its training dual-objective is to predict word-level quality.
-For additional implementation details, please refer to Appendix \ref{app:implementation_datail}. \textbf{Results.} Table \ref{table:edit_classification_results} shows the F1 scores separated by edit type.
-RoBERTa models perform better than BERT, even with a smaller size.
-The overall baseline performance mirrors current models in machine translation \citep{yang2022rethink}.
-Interestingly, while word-level QE offers substantial benefits for sentence-level metrics as shown in \S\ref{sec:metric-sensitivity}, the dual objective of sentence-level does not reciprocate similar benefits back, which is potentially due to the pre-training data only focuses on sentence-level QE.
-Given the imbalance in label distribution, we posit data augmentation could improve performance in detecting error tokens.
+We deconstruct split and structure edits into their constituent edits, only label the simplified spans for substitution edits, and exclude reorder edits due to their low frequency.
+The final label counts for our train, validation, test splits are: 6.8K/1.8K/27K, 2.7K/627/11K, and 1.7K/484/6.9K for quality/error/ok respectively. \textbf{Methods.} We propose two approaches: End-to-end, where a single model labels each token directly; and Two-stage, where a word aligner first identifies edits, then the model labels each token using the identified edit information.
+For end-to-end, we implement the following two methods: